zelhajou/zelhajou/README.md

 <pre>
 🌊 <b>When I'm not diving into code, you'll find me</b>:
- - Diving into water - swimming is my escape! 🏊
+ - Diving into water - swimming is my superpower! 🏊
  - Snapping pics of everything and anything 📸
  - Getting lost in nature (best debugger ever) 🏞️
 </pre>